Evans School of Public Policy & Governance

 NextGen Community Members: Members who attend at least one signature event per quarter, engage in a leadership experience, and take at least one connected course.
 You’ll receive:

-• NextGen Leader Certificate
+• NextGen Civic Leader Corps Badge

 • Graduation stole